malus-security/sandblaster/README.md

 ## Supported iOS Versions

-SandBlaster works for iOS version 7 onwards including iOS 11.
+SandBlaster works for iOS version 4 onwards including iOS 12.
 Apple has been making updates to the binary format of the sandbox profiles: since iOS 9 sandbox profiles are stored in a bundle, since iOS 10 strings are aggregated together in a specialied binary format. iOS 11 didn't bring any change to the format.

-Earlier version of iOS (<= 6) use a different format that SandBlaster doesn't (yet) support.
-Contributions are welcome.